 Articulation and Transfer Reports

-allow the transfer of seemingly identical or similar courses
+allow the transfer of seemingly identical or similar courses increased the time

 Office Campus Reports

 Off-campus locations play a significant role within Tennessee’s higher education

 system.
 They meet the needs of many citizens who are unable to take advantage of